 • Represents the agency, Payee Team, or Director of Housing and Supportive Services at outside agency meetings on an as-needed basis.

 • Prepares envelops for rent and other related spending

 • Maintains positive public relations and serves as a liaison with other related community services.

-3. Other duties as specified by the Director of Income and Benefits.
+- Other duties as specified by the Supervisor and/or Director of Housing and Supportive Services.

-• Minimum Associate Degree to Bachelor’s Degree or equivalent
+• Associate Degree to Bachelor’s Degree or equivalent desired

 • Knowledge of problem solving techniques and have a high capacity to think critically